astropy/astroquery/docs/eso/eso.rst

 ======================================

 In addition to raw data, ESO makes available processed data.
-In this section, we show how to obtain these processed survey data from the archive.
+In this section, we show how to obtain these processed collection data from the archive.

-Identify available surveys
+Identify available collections
 --------------------------

-The list of available surveys can be obtained with :meth:`astroquery.eso.EsoClass.list_surveys` as follows:
+The list of available collections can be obtained with :meth:`astroquery.eso.EsoClass.list_collections` as follows:

 .. doctest-remote-data::

-    >>> surveys = eso.list_surveys()
+    >>> collections = eso.list_collections()

-Query a specific survey with constraints
+Query a specific collection with constraints
 ----------------------------------------

-Let's assume that we work with the ``HARPS`` survey, and that we are interested in target ``HD203608``.
+Let's assume that we work with the ``HARPS`` collection, and that we are interested in target ``HD203608``.
 The archive can be queried as follows:

 .. doctest-remote-data::

-    >>> table = eso.query_surveys(surveys='HARPS', cache=False, target="HD203608")
+    >>> table = eso.query_collections(collections='HARPS', cache=False, target="HD203608")

 The returned table has an ``ARCFILE`` column.
 It can be used to retrieve the datasets with :meth:`astroquery.eso.EsoClass.retrieve_data` (see next section).